-There I am, watching ‘Dexter” (an oddly engaging series about a likeable serial killer) on Netflix, when all of a sudden two of the main characters start having sex.
+There I am, watching ‘Dexter” (an oddly engaging series about a likable serial killer) on Netflix, when all of a sudden two of the main characters start having sex.
 These are not just typical, suggestive, prime time network scenes.
 These are pornographic (albeit somewhat entertaining) views with graphic visualization of naked people having sex.

 Now, I’m not a prude.
 And I even found the scenes on TV fairly enjoyable.